A Self-Supervised, Differentiable Kalman Filter for Uncertainty-Aware Visual-Inertial Odometry: Experiments Results

 Next, we investigate how robust our hybrid method is to a number of realistic visual degradations.
-For this experiment, our VIO approach and other VIO approaches were tested on EuRoC validation sequences that had degraded image streams. \Cref{sec:image-corr} and \Cref{sec:frame-skip} describe the image stream degradations, while \Cref{sec:deg-results} presents our experimental results.
+For this experiment, our VIO approach and other VIO approaches were tested on EuRoC validation sequences but with degraded image streams. \Cref{sec:image-corr} and \Cref{sec:frame-skip} describe the image degradations applied, while \Cref{sec:deg-results} presents our experimental results.